scriptrdotio/howto/mqtt/publish_to_remote_mqtt.md

 ### Create an mqtt endpoint configuration

-- Open the [workspace](https://www.scriptr.io/workspace) and click on your username in the top right corner of the screen
+- Open the [workspace](https://www.scriptr.io/workspace) and click on your username on the top right corner of the screen
 - From the drop-down list, select **Settings** then click on the **External Endpoints** tab
 - Click on +Add External Endpoint Configuration